Have you ever wondered how your company’s senior executives rose to the top echelons or how a job offer just slipped away from your grasp?

 - Develop at least five SMART (specific, measurable, attainable, realistic, and timely) goals that tie you to the organization’s fiscally-driven forecasts

-- Seek advice from a mentor (at work or outside), and if possible, keep them informed when/if your KPIs change
+- Seek advice from a mentor, at work or outside and keep them informed when and/or if your key performance indicators (KPIs) change

 - Grow your responsibilities and skills, and document them so that they can be quickly presented to your mentor or, worse case, written into your resume should you need to find another job later on.